royalPanic/NJSHS-Python3-Introduction/README.md

     print("Hello world!")
 ```

 A **while loop** continues to run as long as its condition is fulfilled.
+A **for loop** iterates through a special kind of variable called an iterable.
+The only iterable variable type we'll we working with in this guide is a list.
 An **if loop** checks the condition, and if it is true, it runs the code, if not, it doesn't. *If* loops are especially important because they can be extended past their standard form.
 While an *if* loop starts with `if`, it can be extended perpetually with `elif` (else/if) and `else`.
 For instance:

 ```python
 x = 4